DBProductions/svelte-starter/README.md

 # svelte-starter

-Works with verion 3.0.0 of Svelte.
+Works with verion 3.0.0 of Svelte and 12.0.0 of NodeJS.

 Starter repository for the cybernetically enhanced web apps.
 [Svelte Tutorial](https://svelte.dev/tutorial/basics)